In this post we look at why the plank is not the best core exercise and give you other more effective options.

 If you find yourself in a different position, you’ll be weaker.

-A colleague put it well, imagine you’re erecting a flag pole and you secure it with a single guy rope.
+It’s like erecting a flag pole and only securing it with a single rope.
 If the wind comes from one particular direction you’re set.
 If it comes from any other, the flag is falling over.

 Proponents of the plank claim that the muscles of the trunk are primarily involved in preventing motion rather than creating it.
 Hence training them in a static position is ideal.